 If you are experiencing reception problems on Sky TV, this usually happens when Sky services are down in your area, or something is wrong with the satellite dish.
-To get better Sky reception, wait for the Sky to restore their service or try to realign the dish after cleaning it.
+To improve your Sky reception, wait for Sky to restore their service or try to realign the dish after cleaning it.

 Are you a Sky TV subscriber and noticing signal reception issues on your Sky box?
 Don’t worry; we took the time to write a comprehensive guide on why this problem occurs and what you can do to fix it quickly without wasting any time.